Billie Jean King

 Arthur Kapetanakis | February 11, 2019

 Before the U.S. Fed Cup team renewed its World Group battle with Australia on Sunday, Billie Jean King was presented with the Fed Cup Commitment Award on the U.S. Cellular Center court in Asheville, N.C., in honor of her long-standing dedication to representing Team USA in the prestigious competition.
-King was an eight-time Fed Cup champion, compiling a 52-4 overall record in Fed Cup as a player, and she was a part of the first Fed Cup championship team with the U.S. in 1963.
+King was a seven-time Fed Cup champion as a player, compiling a 52-4 overall record in Fed Cup, and she was a part of the first Fed Cup championship team with the U.S. in 1963.
 She also served as captain of Team USA in 1995-96 and 1998-2001.

 King was on hand in Asheville for both days of the thrilling tie and spoke with the media on Saturday before receiving her award, covering topics ranging from Fed Cup to Net Generation and the importance of grass-roots tennis.

 Q. What does it mean to be here for Fed Cup?

 Billie Jean King: First, Fed Cup.
 I keep telling Kathy, I love Fed Cup.
 I love team, Fed Cup being a team.
 Always in touch with Kathy.
 I want us to do well.
 I want Fed Cup to do well.
 But we also have friends here.
 We got double benefit for being here.
 We're so excited to be here just to experience Fed Cup again.

 Q. You had a great Fed Cup career yourself, 52-4 record.